Compare 95% LTV mortgages

 First-time buyer schemes

-• Shared ownership - lets first-time buyers purchase a share of the property between 10% and 75% and pay below-market rent on the rest.
+• Shared ownership - buy a share of the property (10–75%) and pay below-market rent on the rest.

-• Help to Buy Equity Loan - (Now closed in England, Scotland and Northern Ireland - but still open to applicants in Wales until March 2025) enables first-time buyers to boost their deposit when buying a new-build property.
+• Help to Buy Equity Loan — now closed in England, Scotland and Northern Ireland, but still open in Wales until September 2026.

 Learn more about mortgages for first-time buyers.